Can You Host Our Email Addresses?

-- 30GB of storage space (including Gmail’s mailbox size) per user with Google Drive so you can store, share and synchronize files across devices.
+- Storage space (including Gmail’s mailbox size) per user with Google Drive so you can store, share and synchronize files across devices.

 - Google docs, sheets and slides tools allow you to create online documents that you can edit with your colleagues at the same time. – 24/7 live support by phone, email or web.

 Microsoft offers a bigger range of plans to suit different needs.
-From the very basic “Exchange Online 1” which offers a 50 GB mailbox per user, shared calendars and anti-spam/anti-malware online protection at $4 per user/per month, to more advanced business solutions via Office 365 Business Premium.
+From the very basic “Exchange Online 1” which offers a mailbox to every user, shared calendars, and anti-spam/anti-malware online protection, to more advanced business solutions via Office 365 Business Premium.

-The plan that can be compared to G Suite’s basic plan at $5 per user/per month is the “Office 365 Business Essentials” which includes:
+The plan that can be compared to G Suite’s basic plan is the “Office 365 Business Essentials” which includes:

-- Email hosting with 50 GB mailbox and custom email address with your domain name.
+- Email hosting with mailbox and custom email address with your domain name.

 - Web and mobile versions of the Office applications (Outlook, Word, Excel and PowerPoint)